George Barker (poet): Life and work

-An uneven writer, Barker's masterpiece was considered by C.H.
-Sisson to be The True Confession of George Barker.

-In describing the difficulties in writing his biography, Barker was quoted as saying: "I've stirred the facts around too much ...
+Though his output varied in quality, Barker’s literary landscape includes revered works like The True Confession of George Barker, hailed by C.H.
+Sisson as his masterpiece.
+Barker, ever self-aware, admitted the difficulty in capturing his life’s tumultuous narrative, saying, "I've stirred the facts around too much...
 It simply can't be done."
-However, Robert Fraser produced a biography, The Chameleon Poet: A Life of George Barker, in 2001.
+Yet, Robert Fraser’s 2001 biography, The Chameleon Poet: A Life of George Barker, endeavours to trace the contours of his complex existence.